swimlane/swimlane-python/docs/examples/client.rst

 Retry Requests
 ^^^^^^^^^^^^^

-Initial client connection and all requests are retried if they are failed with a :class:`HTTP 5XX` error and the :class:`retry` parameter is set to :class:`True`.
+Initial client connection and all failed requests are retried upon recieving :class:`HTTP 5XX` errors (server errors) if the :class:`retry` parameter is enabled.
 The default retry options are set as following:
     - retry = True
     - max_retries = 5
     - retry_interval = 5 (in seconds)